-If you’ve ever wondered why that old stash of weed tucked away in the back of your drawer was rumored to make you super sleepy, you’re not alone—scientists have been curious about this cannabis folklore for ages.
-Well, the latest research from the University of Sydney’s Lambert Initiative for Cannabinoid Therapeutics suggests there might actually be something to that old “sleepy weed” tale.
-Say hello to cannabinol (CBN), a cannabis component that’s stepping into the spotlight as a potential natural snooze-ally.
+If you’ve ever wondered why that old stash of cannabis tucked away in the back of your drawer was rumored to have certain effects, you’re not alone—scientists have been curious about this cannabis folklore for ages.
+Recent research from the University of Sydney’s Lambert Initiative for Cannabinoid Therapeutics is shedding light on cannabinol (CBN), a cannabis component that’s generating interest for its unique properties.

 So, What’s CBN Anyway?

 We’re all pretty familiar with CBD and THC by now.
-But CBN is a lesser-known cousin that forms when THC breaks down over time.
+But CBN is a lesser-known cannabinoid that forms when THC breaks down over time.
 Picture it as the “chilled-out” version of THC’s original form, mellowed with age.
 Unlike THC, CBN doesn’t leave you feeling “high” or intoxicated.
-Instead, it’s gaining a reputation as the “sleep whisperer” of the cannabis plant.
-And this new study is the first to put some science behind that claim using objective measurements—on rats, that is.
+Researchers are increasingly interested in CBN for its potential to influence overall wellness, and this new study is among the first to explore its effects using objective measurements in preclinical models.

 What Did the Scientists Actually Find?